AyrtonB/WPD-Hackathon/README.md

 # WPD-Hackathon

-This repository includes the workflow used by the UCL team for submissions to the Western Power Distribition Data Science competition.
+This repository includes the workflow used for submissions to the Western Power Distribition Data Science competition.

 <br>
 <br>